 Q: Am I able to use my own Monumental Stonemason?

-A: Rookwood General Cemeteries Reserve Trust has a list of registered Monumental Stonemasons who are compliant and able to work with in the Cemetery ground s, so the Stonemason you use must be on this list.
+A: Rookwood General Cemetery has a list of registered Monumental Stonemasons who are compliant and able to work with in the Cemetery ground s, so the Stonemason you use must be on this list.
 We cannot recommend a particular operator, however we are always available to help with monumental enquiries.

 Q: How long should I wait before I commission a monument?